SnoopJ/sopel.chat/_upgrading/sopel-8.md

 ### Moved API features

-We wanted to organize things better in Sopel 8.0, so some of the API features have moved.
-The old locations will still work until Sopel 9.0, but you'll be way ahead of the game if you update your plugins now!
+* `Identifier` type has been moved from `sopel.tools` to `sopel.tools.identifiers`

-* `Identifier` type moved from `sopel.tools` to `sopel.tools.identifiers`
+* `SopelMemory` and `SopelMemoryWithDefault` types have been moved from `sopel.tools` to `sopel.tools.memories`
-* `SopelMemory` and `SopelMemoryWithDefault` types moved from `sopel.tools` to `sopel.tools.memories`
+* `sopel.tools.check_pid()` have been moved to `sopel.cli.utils`

-* `sopel.tools.check_pid()` moved to `sopel.cli.utils`
+The old locations will still work until Sopel 9 (when they will be removed), but we encourage plugin authors to start using the new locations now.

-### Removed API features
+### Removal of previously-deprecated API

-Previously deprecated parts of Sopel's API have been removed, including:
+The following API features have been removed in Sopel 8:

 * `bot.memory['url_callbacks']` is no longer created or populated by the bot
   * Tracking this information moved to an internal property, in preparation for